Logical Node Roles

 An HTTP API node is a node that is responsible for servicing:

-The HTTP API node handles all types of HTTP requests, including those of the ingest node.
+The HTTP API node handles all types of the HTTP requests, including those of the ingest node.
 An HTTP API node is visible in the cluster management user interface.
-It uses the local data directory for cache storage of files.
+It uses storage for lookup files, global snapshots, and caching of query states.
+Local storage such as SSD is ideal, but if not available, remote mounted block storage can be used, and for an HTTP-only node is typically sized at 100GB to 1TB.

 Digest Node